xpediteur/verkada_event_broker/README.md

 # verkada_event_broker
-node.js for verkada over SIA to EBÜS
+node.js for verkada to EBÜS